Plsr/website-next/content/posts/2018-03-27-a-year-without-alcohol-three-months-in.md

 tags: life alcohol
 ---

 At the beginning of the year I sat down and thought about what I want to do with this new year that had just begun, as so many of us do.
 I though about where I was, where I wanted to go, defined goals and checked if I was still standing behind my long term plans.
-At some point, more or less out of the blue, I decided I would not drink alcohol for this entire year.
+At some point, more or less out of the rose, I decided I would not drink alcohol for this entire year.
 This was 86 days ago.
 In the following, I want to talk about the reasons why I decided to stay sober for an entire year and reflect about how the first three months went.
 Let’s start at the beginning.

 #### Why would I stay sober for a year?